 The second is this: 'Love your neighbor as yourself.'
 There is no commandment greater than these."
 (NIV, Mark 12:31)

-The English word "love" has many different meanings, but the Greek word, agape, used in the New Testament, is commonly known as "Christian love."
-It means respect, affection, benevolence, good-will and concern for the welfare of the one loved.
+The English word "love" can have many different meanings, but the Greek verb, agapao, used in the New Testament, is commonly known as "Christian love."
+It means treating the other person as you would a close friend - with kindness, respect, and concern for their welfare.

-In His Parable of the Good Samaritan, Jesus made the point that we should extend our Christian love to all people of the world, regardless of race, religion, nationality or any other artificial distinction.
+"Love your neighbor" is an Old Testament command (Leviticus 19:18).
+In Jesus' time, many people had adopted a narrow understanding of who is a neighbor.
+But in His Parable of the Good Samaritan, Jesus makes the point that we should extend our Christian love to all people of the world, regardless of race, religion, nationality or any other artificial distinction.
 We must practice that Christian love even toward our enemies!
 (Matthew 5:43-48)

 Jesus' Golden Rule is, "Do unto others as you would have them do unto you."
 We should not say or do anything unless we can answer "Yes" to the question, "Would I want that said or done to me?"
 Neither should we fail to do the good things we would expect of others.